purescript-halogen/purescript-halogen-template/README.md

 cd halogen-project
 ```

 Then, install the PureScript compiler, the [Spago](https://github.com/purescript/spago) package manager and build tool, and the [Parcel](https://github.com/parcel-bundler/parcel) bundler.
-You may either install PureScript tooling _globally_, to reduce duplicated `node_modules` across projects, or _locally_, so that each project uses specific versions of the tools.
+You may either install PureScript tooling _globally_ (possibly using `sudo` on Linux), to reduce duplicated `node_modules` across projects, or _locally_, so that each project uses specific versions of the tools.

 To install the toolchain globally:
 ```sh